jdalzatec/mtt-2023-chalice/README.md

 aws dynamodb list-tables --profile jdac
 ```

 You also need to have a bucket on S3 in order to store the images.
+Let's call it `images-jdac-mtt`.
 To check if the bucket already exists, execute:

 ```bash
 aws s3 ls --profile jdac